gbreeze/cordova-aurelia-typescript-sample/README.md

 # cordova, aurelia, typescript sample

-This should be a cordova sample app for typescript, aurelia and requirejs.
+This should be a cordova sample app for typescript, aurelia, winjs and requirejs.

 Inspired by